 This is one of the most beautiful and best preserved villages in the entire Acquese area, where among numerous medieval and fifteenth-century houses with terracotta façades, the magnificent Church of San Francesco stands out.
 The church is considered to be one of the few significant examples in Piedmont of Lombard Gothic architecture with Cistercian influences.

 Palazzo Zoppi – already property of the Visconti family dates back to the 14th century.
-The court of honour with its lower Gothic arches and the chapel with an interesting fresco by Piedmontese school: the Madonna and Child are also noteworthy.
-It also preserves 15th century frescoes by the Lombard school.
+The court of honour with its lower Gothic arches and the chapel with interesting frescoes by Piedmontese school, the Madonna and Child are also noteworthy.
+It also preserves 15th century frescoes by Lombard school.
 Lastly the Romanesque church of San Giacomo, with its fifteenth-century bell tower, is of great importance.